-"Block Trade" means a privately negotiated futures or options transaction in a Contract that meets (i) certain quantity thresholds and (ii) is permitted to be executed off the centralized market pursuant to these Rules.
+"Block Trade" means a privately negotiated Ffutures or Oeptions Ttransaction in a Contract that meets (i) certain quantity thresholds and (ii) is permitted to be executed off the centralized market pursuant to these Rules.

-"Board" means the Board of Managers of the Exchange, which manages the Exchange and is constituted from time to time in accordance with the Operating Agreement.
+"Board" means the Board of Directors Managers of the Exchange, which manages the Exchange and is constituted from time to time in accordance with the Operating Agreement.